AdobeDocs/analytics.en/help/implement/analytics-terminology-basics/c-props-evars/props-vs-evars.md

 Props hold a couple advantages of eVars, some of which can be circumvented:

 * Prop data is collected and available in reporting almost instantly. eVars can take upwards of 30 minutes to appear in report suite data.
 * All Props can have flowchart-like reports enabled, which let you see the path visitors take to your site.
-These pathing flow reports are available for both Props and eVars in Ad Hoc Analysis.
+These pathing flow reports are available for both Props and eVars in [!UICONTROL Ad Hoc Analysis].
 * Props can be correlated multiple levels, where eVars can only be subrelated once.
 This limitation can be mitigated by using segmentation, giving identical data as correlations.
 * Participation metrics allow you to see what prop values participated before a success event.